joemaller/version-everything/README.md

 There are several ways version-everything can be used, the only requirement is an array of files to synchronize versions into.
 The files can be text (php, css, markdown, whatever) or structured data (JSON, yaml or xml).

-The file list is an array specified in one of the following forms, in order or precedence:
+The file list is an array specified in one of the following forms, in order of precedence:

 1. Command line arguments
 2. `files` key in a **.version-everything.js** file
-3. version_files key in the parent project's package.json file
+3. `version_files` key in the parent project's **package.json** file

 ### npm lifecycle script in package.json